evolvingstuff/vdw2/content/posts/breast-cancer-2x-more-likely-if-have-taken-statins-for-10-years.md

 ## See also VitaminDWiki

-* <a href="/posts/statins-and-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Statins and Vitamin D - many studies">Statins and Vitamin D - many studies</a>  many previous studies have found huge interactions between statins and vitamin D
+* [Statins and Vitamin D - many studies](/posts/statins-and-vitamin-d-many-studies)  many previous studies have found huge interactions between statins and vitamin D

 ## See also web